clfkenny/clfkenny.github.io/projects/pca/index.md

 ![](./images/plot8.png)

-Perhaps with this particular dataset, there aren’t meaningful insights we can draw from a lower dimensional visualization of the data.
+Perhaps with this particular dataset, there aren’t meaningful groupings or clusters we can infer from a lower dimensional visualization of the data.